shoogalmmr/RobotDash/README.md

 This table is managed using phpMyAdmin and is connected to the system through PHP.
 Every time a movement command is issued, a new record is added with the direction and updated position.

-## Project Goals:

-- Simplify remote robot control through a user-friendly interface.

-- Record and track all movement data for performance analysis.

-- Create a scalable system that can be enhanced with additional features (e.g., camera integration or voice control).

-## Key Features:
+##  Future Improvements

-- Interactive and responsive control panel.

-- Real-time data storage and retrieval.

-- Future-ready architecture for integration with AI or mobile applications.
+- **Integrate with a Physical Robot Using Arduino or Raspberry Pi** Transform the simulation into a real-world robot control system.

+- **Add Artificial Intelligence Capabilities**
+Enable autonomous decision-making, such as obstacle avoidance and path following.

+- **Real-Time Tracking with GPS or Map Integration** Monitor the robot’s location accurately in real environments.

+- **Analytics Dashboard**
+Display charts and statistics about robot movements and command frequency.